xiangxinyue/xiangxinyue.github.io/about.md

 ## Others

-For more information about my experience you can check out my Linkedin.
+For more information about my experience you can check out my Linkedin, click the icon at the buttom.